hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-3.md

 the data into a Kafka topic, HDFS and the local file system.

-You will build the second NiFi flow in another process group to consume data from a different Kafka topic, which has a trained sentiment model built with an external service SparkML.
+You will build the second NiFi flow in another process group to consume data from a different Kafka topic, which has a trained sentiment model built with an external service SparkML and send the data to be stored into HBase.

 ## Prerequisites